 The Black Forest is one of our most popular self-guided motorcycle tours.
-It is a perfect choice as a short break or first trip abroad as well as season opener.
-For a biker, there is only one thing that’s more synonymous with the Black Forest than the Black Forest gateau.
+It is a perfect choice as a short break or first trip abroad as well as a season opener.
+There is only one thing that’s more synonymous with the Black Forest than the Black Forest gateau for a biker.
 Of course, it is the fantastic biking roads and one road in particular more than any, the iconic B500.

 From your comfortable hotel, you can easily explore all four corners of this beautiful region.
 Without any doubt, the scenic highlight of this trip is the marvellous Lake Titisee.
 The lake’s crystal clear water and waterfront promenade make it high on the priority list on any visitor’s list.
 Furthermore, it is just the place to treat your self with a slice or two of Black Forest gateau.

 During your stay, you may opt to take a ride to tranquil mountain lakes Mumelsee as well as Schluchsee.
 In the past, Mummelsee was a place of many tales and legends.
 They featured water nymphs and an underwater king.
 However, nowadays, the lake is also an extremely popular biking destination and a convenient coffee or lunch spot.

 Another day trip will take you to Triberg where you can visit the highest waterfall in the Black Forest.
 The town is also home to the World’s largest cuckoo clock.

 The open-air museum in Gutach is dedicated to the region’s folklore and history as well as customs and culture.
 The museum shows how people lived, worked and socialised throughout history.
 While you are there, why not pop next door and have an exciting downhill toboggan ride.